5 steps for building your financial resilience

-Financial resilience and more generally personal finances can be a daunting world when you have little knowledge.
-Many of us aren’t taught about emergency funds, investing or even taxes in school so navigating this world as an adult can be unknown territory.
+Financial resilience and more generally personal finances can be a challenging world when you have little knowledge.
+Many of us aren’t taught about emergency funds, investing or even taxes in school so navigating this as an adult can be unknown territory.

 Financial resilience requires a base of financial knowledge and it’s key to overall financial wellness.
-Financial knowledge is really just about confidence so challenging yourself to constantly learn about your own personal finances and ways you can improve your financial knowledge is the best way to improve your this.
+Financial knowledge is really just about confidence so challenging yourself to constantly learn about your own personal finances and ways you can improve your financial knowledge is important.
 Which is why the Learn section on the Wagestream app is a dedicated hub to offer easy tips and tricks for how to manage your money better, everything from budgeting to better understanding your payslip.

 We can all achieve financial resilience, even if we don’t all have the same journey.